younesStrittmatter/autora-template-spicy/GUIDE.md

 - Update the `mkdocs.yml` file to reflect structure of the documentation.
 You can add additional pages and examples here.
 - Update the README.md file

+### Spicy Documentation:

+You can use the github actions in this version of the template to quickly generate streamlined documentation:
+#### Build index and quick-start from toml file:
+- after updating the toml file use the build-pages-from-toml.yml github-action to auto generate an index and quick-start file
+- this creates a pull request with the changes
+- after merging the pull request you can customize the index.md and quick-start.md file
+#### Building code references
+- after adding code to the src file you can use the build-code-references.yml action to generate static markdown code from the docstrings
+#### Generating the README.md
+- instead of updating the README.md file you can update the README-src.md file and use include statements to include parts of your other documentation.
+This makes the documentation more coherent.
+- Use the build-reamde.yml action to generate the README.md file from README-src.md

+***All the above actions are customizable in the respective yml files to use different src or output files***

 ## Add new dependencies

 In pyproject.toml add the new dependencies under `dependencies`